peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

 * A string representation of this object.
+If this value is 0, returns "0".
 If negative, the string will begin with a minus sign ("-", U+002D).
 The string will use the basic digits 0 to 9 (U+0030 to U+0039).

 ### Increment
     public EInteger Increment()